Agerafenib

 Agerafenib is a selective multi-kinase inhibitor.
 It is undergoing a trial to test its ability to treat malignant tumors in humans.
 It is effective in doses ranging between 30 milligrams and 100 milligrams.
 It is also known as CEP-32496 and RXDX 105.
-It is a strong inhibitor of the BRAF gene that is commonly found in cancerous cells.
+It is a strong inhibitor of the BRAF gene, which is commonly found in cancerous cells.

 Discovery

 Agerafenib was originally discovered by a company called Daiichi Sankyo (then called Ambit Biosciences) and Teva Pharmaceuticals (then called Cephalon) during a research program.
 The chemical was originally named "CEP-32496" before being renamed to "RXDX 105" in 2015.
 It is currently undergoing a clinical trial to test its effectiveness against cancer in humans.

 Characteristics

 Agerafenib's chemical formula consists of 24 carbon atoms, 22 hydrogen atoms, 3 fluorine atoms, 5 nitrogen atoms and 5 oxygen atoms.
 The chemical's molar mass is 517.465 g/mol, and the monoisotopic mass is 517.157303 g/mol.
 It appears as a white to off-white crystalline powder in room temperature.
 Agerafenib has 5 hydrogen bond acceptors and 2 hydrogen bond donors.
 It has an partition coefficient of 4.35.
 It has 10 rotatable bonds and a topological polar surface area of 120.63.

 The chemical is a strong inhibitor of the BRAF gene, which is present in around 7% of all malignant tumors.
 It does this due to its strong cytotoxicity to cells containing it.
 Agerafenib also inhibits phosphorylation in mitogen-activated protein kinase (an enzyme that causes certain cellular responses).
 The drug is shown to be most effective in humans in doses between 30 milligrams and 100 milligrams.